10 fun facts about France – overview, geography, tourism, etc.

 Flag of France

-France has an area of approximately 551,500 square kilometers (not considering overseas territories).
-The population is around 66 million (2023 estimate).
-The major mountain ranges in France are the French Alps (in the southeast), the Pyrenees (in the south), the Massif Central (in the central region), the Jura, the Vosges, etc.
+France has an area of approximately 551,500 square kilometers (excluding overseas territories) and a population of about 66.7 million (2025 estimate).
+The major mountain ranges in France include the French Alps in the southeast, the Pyrenees in the south, the Massif Central in the central region, the Jura Mountains, and the Vosges Mountains in the northeast.

 France on the map of Europe

-(The total area of France with overseas territories is around 643,800 square kilometers.)
+(The total area of France, including its overseas territories, is around 643,800 square kilometers.)

 Louvre Museum in Paris, France